That was the Art&Science Day 2025

-More than six creative hands-on stations await you, as well as presentations by science communicator and project manager Gabriel Dörner, MA (Ludwig Boltzmann Gesellschaft, Open Innovation in Science Centre, Vienna), and a mini comic workshop by science communicator and comic author, Dr Ariane Pessentheiner.
+At the second Art&Science Day at the Institute of Molecular Biosciences, more than six creative hands-on stations awaited you, as well as a lecture by science communicator and project manager Gabriel Dörner, MA (Ludwig Boltzmann Gesellschaft, Open Innovation in Science CentreVienna), and a mini comic workshop by science communicator and comic author, Dr Ariane Pessentheiner.
+From 11:30 to 13:30, school classes could register for limited places and attend the Art&Science Day as a group.

 Recap Art&Science Day 2024